ikuhamada/state-doc/about.rst

 How to cite STATE
 -----------------

-So far, there are no papers describing STATE.
+So far, there are no papers describing the STATE code.
-However, to acknowledge the efforts, which make the STATE code available to the community, we suggest to cite the following paper(s)
+However, to acknowledge the efforts devoted to make the code available to the community, we suggest to cite the following paper(s)

 - Y. Morikawa, H. Ishii, and K. Seki, Phys.
 Rev B **69**, 041403 (2004).